am-aakash/Dictionary-App/README.md

-# Words App
+# Dictionary App

-This folder contains the source code for the Words app codelab.

-# Introduction
-Words app allows you to select a letter and use Intents to navigate to an Activity that presents a number of words starting with that letter.
+This app allows you to select a letter and use Intents to navigate to an Activity that presents a number of words starting with that letter.
 Each word can be looked up via a web search.

 Words app contains a scrollable list of 26 letters A to Z in a RecyclerView.
 The orientation